ddevadat/oci-landing-zones/templates/elz-workload/CONFIGURATION.md

 ## Prerequisites

-Oracle Enterprise Landing Zone(OELZ) stack will be fully deployed on the OCI Tenanacy.
+Oracle Enterprise Landing Zone(OELZ) stack will be fully deployed on the OCI Tenancy.

 ## Minimum Required Configuration